wizcoderx/Coding_Journey_Repository/python_book/Chapter_1/solution_reinforcement/README.md

 1. Write a Python program that outputs all possible strings formed by using the characters 'c', 'a', 't', 'd', 'o', and 'g' exactly once.

 2. Write a Python program that can take a positive integer greater than 2 as input and write out the number of times one must repeatedly divide this number by 2 before getting a value less than 2

+3. A common punishment for school children is to write out a sentence multiple times.
+Write a Python stand-alone program that will write out the following sentence one hundred times: "I will never spam my friends again."
+Your program should number each of the sentences and it should make eight different random-looking typos.

+4. Write a Python program that inputs a list of words, separated by whitespace, and outputs how many times each word appears in the list.
+You need not worry about efficiency at this point, however, as this topic is something that will be addressed later in this book.